Supporting our early career researchers is a key component in progressing the People First Pillars of Talent, Culture and Employee Experience.

 Producing writing is a core activity for researchers, and OD provides a number of resources to support and help with your writing motivation.
 This includes workshops, retreats and online resources:

 - Research Staff Engagement

 Research Staff are encouraged to get involved in a number of forums and networks across Queen's.
 Taking part in these activities, whether it’s a university committee or a research society coffee morning, will help you connect with and develop your network of fellow researchers.

 Post-Doc Forum: a central forum to enable research staff representatives to raise concerns and plan activity to support the professional and career development of researchers.

 - HR Excellence in Research Award (Concordat to support the career development of researchers)

-Providing researcher development opportunities is important at Queen's and reflects the national and European-wide focus on supporting enhancing the research environment and culture.
-This is discussed in the Career Development of Researchers (2008), which outlines a set of principles that universities are expected to address in relation to the management of contract research staff.
+Providing researcher development opportunities is important at Queen's and reflects the national and European-wide focus on enhancing the research environment and culture.
+Queen’s has demonstrated its commitment to enhancing the experience of research staff by signing the refreshed Concordat to support the career development of researchers (2019).
+This Concordat contains a set of principles and obligations that universities are expected to address in relation to support the experience, development and wellbeing of research staff.